susy2015/StopCfg/README.md

 ./nEvts -w > nEvents.txt
 ```

-4. Fourth run this script with options.
+4. Fourth run updateSamples.py with options (s for original cfg file, -e for output of nEvts, and -o for new output file).
 ```
 python updateSamples.py -s sampleSets.cfg -e nEvents.txt -o sampleSets_v2.cfg
 ```
+This will produce sampleSets_v1.cfg (a copy of original sampleSets.cfg) and sampleSets_v2.cfg (the updated version of sampleSets.cfg).